cryostatio/cryostat-agent/README.md

 ```
 This assumes that the agent JAR has been included in the application image within `/deployments/app/`.

+## SMART TRIGGERS

+'cryostat-agent' supports smart triggers that listen to the values of the MBean Counters and can start recordings based on a set of constraints specified by the user.
+The general form of a smart trigger expression is as follows:

+[constraint1(&&/||)constraint2...constraintN]~recordingTemplate.jfc

+An example for listening to CPU Usage and starting a recording using the Profiling template when it exceeds 0.2%:

+[processCpuUsage>0.2]~Profiling.jfc

+An example for watching for the Thread Count to exceed 20 for longer than 10 seconds and starting a recording using the Continuous template:

+[threadCount>20&&targetDuration>duration("10s")]~Continuous.jfc

+These must be passed as an argument to the cryostat agent, for example:

+JAVA_OPTIONS=-javaagent:/deployments/app/cryostat-agent-${CRYOSTAT_AGENT_VERSION}.jar=[processCpuUsage>0.2]~Profiling.jfc

 ## CONFIGURATION

 `cryostat-agent` uses [smallrye-config](https://github.com/smallrye/smallrye-config) for configuration.